Just a couple of little tweaks makes a classic peach crisp gluten free and so much tastier. (Ice cream is not optional.)

 - Preheat oven to 375F

-- Peel your peaches and slice them into a bowl.
+- Place peach slices into a bowl.
 Toss with the lemon juice and cornstarch and set aside.

 - Put the topping ingredients into a bowl and mix it up with your hands, breaking apart the bits of cold butter with your fingers until the mixture has a coarse crumb texture.